collectiveaccess/ProvidenceDocs/_source/providence/developer/coding_standards.rst

 The most efficient way to style an element is by styling that type of element inside a container.
 If only one element needs to be styled in a special way, it should be assigned an id and styled using the id and preferably a container.

-From http://en.wikibooks.org/wiki/PHP_Programming/Coding_Standards#CSS_Standards, see link for examples.
+See this link for examples: http://en.wikibooks.org/wiki/PHP_Programming/Coding_Standards#CSS_Standards

 Coding Standards
 ----------------